OHSU surgeons are leaders in gender-diverse care. We provide specialized services tailored to the needs and goals of each patient. We offer:

 Before your consultation

-We ask that you follow some steps before your visit with Dr. Dugi.
-See details in our vaginoplasty handout.
+We ask that you follow these five steps before your visit with Dr. Dugi.

 Pelvic floor physical therapy

 Our physical therapists are international leaders in caring for vaginoplasty patients and supporting successful outcomes.
 Before surgery, therapists show patients exercises to stretch and relax the pelvic muscles.
 After surgery, they show patients relaxation exercises and positioning to ease the use of dilators (devices inserted to stretch the vagina).

 Tissues of the penis and scrotum are used to make the vulva (the outer genitals — the labia, clitoris and urethra opening) and the vagina.

 - The surgeon removes the penis and testicles, and creates the vaginal canal between the rectum and urethra.

 - The vagina is lined with skin from the penis and scrotum, mostly with grafting and sometimes stretching the skin.
 If needed, the surgeon may also use skin from the hip or abdomen.

 - Scrotal skin is used to make the outer labia.
 The inner labia are made from skin from the penis or urethra, depending on anatomy.
 The clitoris is created from a small piece of the head of the penis.
 The urethra is shortened and repositioned.